 Terminal_number

 The Terminal_number is the identifier for a specific terminal.
-Terminal_number shall be a positive non-zero integer less than or equal to the value of the Number_of_terminals argument.
+The value shall be 1 or greater and less than or equal to the Number_of_terminals.
 The same Terminal_number shall not appear more than once for a given C_comp Model.

 For File_IBIS-ISS, the Terminal_number entry shall match the IBIS-ISS terminal (node) position.
-The Terminal_number entries may be listed in any order as long as there are no duplicate entries.
+The Terminal_number entries may be listed in any order so long as there are no duplicate entries.
 Each IBIS-ISS terminal shall have a terminal line entry.

 For File_TS, the Terminal_number entry shall match the Touchstone file port number or reference terminal line, as shown below.
-The Terminal_number entries may be listed in any order as long as there are no duplicate entries.
+The Terminal_number entries may be listed in any order so long as there are no duplicate entries.
 The terminal line for Terminal_number N+1 is required as a reference terminal for each port and shall be connected to a rail terminal in the C_comp Model.
 All ports of the Touchstone file shall have a terminal line entry.

 Terminal_number Port